ULCC Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Growth Strategy: Dempsey clarified that the 10% growth target is designed to provide stability and flexibility in capacity deployment, particularly in light of recent changes in the competitive landscape.
+• Growth Strategy: Dempsey clarified that the 10% growth target is designed to provide stability and flexibility in capacity deployment, with a focus on maximizing existing network productivity.